 Understanding the technical specifications of routers

 A first consideration is the speed of your router, that is to say, the speed of data transfer.
 The current standard is the "G", which provides a data rate of 54 Mbps.
 However, this standard does not meet the growing needs of users.
-Services with more intensive is used as downloading movies or HD video, fast 54 Mbps can be insufficient, especially if you connect multiple devices to the network.
-For this reason, our expert strongly suggest you use the IEEE 802.11n ("N"), which provides data rates from 150 Mbps to 600 Mbps.

 And this is not the only advantage.
 The "N" standard also provides better reach.
 The scope is the radius of your network, so the distance from which you will be able to connect to your network.